Software widget: Mobile widgets

 Most mobile widgets are like desktop widgets, but for a mobile phone.
 Mobile widgets can maximize screen space use and may be especially useful in placing live data-rich applications on the device idle-screen/home-screen Java ME-based mobile widget engines exist, but the lack of standards-based APIs for Java to control the mobile device home-screen makes it harder for these engines to expose widgets on the phone-top.

 Several AJAX-based native widget platforms are also available for mobile devices.

 The growing pervasiveness of mobile widgets is easily understood.
 While widgets are a convenience in the online world, they can be looked at as near-essential in the mobile world.
 The reason: the mobile device is small and the interface is often challenging.
 Wading through large amounts of information in a mobile environment is not just a nuisance; it is a near impossibility.

-Android, of all mobile operating systems, has supported mobile widgets natively since April 30, 2009.
+Android has supported mobile widgets natively since Android 1.5 Cupcake, released on April 27, 2009.
 Some of the most popular widgets on the Android operating system include DashClock, Google Keep and HD Widgets.

 The iOS operating system also supports mobile widgets.
+Alongside, HarmonyOS that supports widgets in what it's called 'Service Cards', that also includes installation-free apps and widgets.